EVERSE-ResearchSoftware/RSQKit/pages/research_software_stories/TEMPLATE_research_software_story.md

 ## FAIR & Open <!-- do not delete this heading and write your text below it -->

- - FAIR: see [FAIR software RSQKit page](https://everse.software/RSQKit/fair_rs) and [Five recommendations for FAIR software](https://fair-software.eu/) for inspiration - e.g. are there a repository and a license, do you have a community registry/catalogue where the code is available, is it citeable, do you have a “good software” checklist?
+ - FAIR: see [FAIR software RSQKit page](https://everse.software/RSQKit/fair_rs) and [Five recommendations for FAIR software](https://fair-software.eu/) for inspiration - e.g. are there a repository and a license, do you have a community registry/catalogue where the code is available, is it citable, do you have a “good software” checklist?
  - Open: cover how you follow open source practices and open development practices?
  - What has been the benefit of following these open source and open development practices?